 Rochester is one of the Northeast’s premier golf destinations; golf.com has ranked Rochester as the #10 Best Golf City in the US, and #1 for Golf Affordability.

 Oak Hill Country Club, originally located on Rochester’s rolling campus and the University golf team’s storied home course, is a top-20 golf course and the only club to have hosted three PGA Championships, the Ryder Cup, three United States Opens, two United States Amateurs, the United States Senior Open, and the Senior PGA Championship.
-It is the future site of the 2019 Senior PGA Championship and the 2023 PGA Championship.
+It is the site of the 2019 Senior PGA Championship and the future site of the 2023 PGA Championship.

 Local golfers could play twice a week from spring through fall and never walk the same course twice.
 The courses range from well- designed championship semiprivate clubs to heavily-played municipal courses.